infotroph/Prairie_seq/plant_manuscript/intro.md

 ## Introduction

 In a rapidly changing world, one of the most pressing questions in ecology is which ecosystem properties promote stability and which lead to rapid state changes.
-It is now well recognized that diversity generally promotes resilience in ecosystem productivity [@Tilman:2001p114], primarily through functional complementarity that allows more effective partitioning and therefore more complete exploitation of niche space, producing a more stable overall allocation of resources across the community [@Fornara:2008ja; @Fornara:2009ub].
+It is now well recognized that diversity generally promotes resilience in ecosystem productivity [@Tilman:2001p114], partly through facilitation but primarily through functional complementarity that allows more effective partitioning and therefore more complete exploitation of niche space, producing a more stable overall allocation of resources across the community [@DeDeyn:2008hv; @Fornara:2008ja; @Fornara:2009ub].
 This implies that the resilience benefits of niche partitioning will only be realized if different species in the community posess functions that are actually complementary to each other.
 For example, N and water availability are often strongly anticorrelated in grassland soils, leading *Festuca ovina* and *Achillea millefolium* to extract N from different depths when competing in mixed-species stands than when they are grown alone, while *Phleum pratense* and *Trifolium pratense* showed no such vertical partitioning [@Jumpponen:2002eg].